jpplatzer/Web-crawler/README.md

 # Web-crawler

 An example application I developed to peform multi-threaded crawling of a website's child pages.
-You can use its pluggale processing class to develop you own custom page processing on website pages.
+You can use its pluggable processing class to develop you own custom page processing on website pages.

 The Thread_pool class in the include directory handles the thread management.